A propos de Change the Game Academy

 About our clients

-We offer a wide range of services to potential clients: from organizing a single training, to offering a complete train-the-trainer program in which an organization can train its own group of trainers.
+We offer a wide range of services to potential clients: from organizing a single training, to offering a complete mentoring programme or train-the-trainer program in which an organization can train its own group of trainers.
 We can also customize the e-learning and coaching to the needs and target group of your organization.
-A pool of 150 experienced local trainers and master trainers based in Asia, Africa and Latin America implements the training and bespoke coaching.
+Our pool of 220 experienced local trainers and master trainers based in Asia, Africa and Latin America implements the training and bespoke coaching.
 We are happy to discuss the various possibilities with you.